John Bigler: Free Soil period

 Pressure was also mounting on the Democratic Party itself in California in regards to slavery.
 By the 1853 general election campaign, large majorities of pro-slavery Democrats from Southern California, calling themselves the Chivalry (later branded as Lecompton Democrats), threatened to divide the state in half should the state not accept slavery.
-Bigler, along with former State Senator and Lieutenant Governor David C. Broderick from the previous McDougall Administration, formed the Free Soil Democratic faction, modeled after the federal Free Soil Party that argued against the spread of slavery.
+Bigler, along with former State Senator and Lieutenant Governor David C. Broderick from the previous McDougal administration, formed the Free Soil Democratic faction, modeled after the federal Free Soil Party that argued against the spread of slavery.
 The Democrats effectively split into two camps, with both the Chivalry and Free Soilers nominating their own candidates for the 1853 election.
-Despite the party split, Bigler was able to overcome Whig Party challenger William Waldo and win a second term of office, the first governor of the state to win a second term.
-No other elected California governor would win a first and second term until Hiram Johnson in 1914.
+Despite the party split, Bigler was able to overcome Whig Party challenger William Waldo and became the first California governor to win a second term in office.
+No other governor of the state would win a second term until Hiram Johnson in 1914.

 Moving the capital

 During Bigler's tenure, the state government struggled to find a permanent location for a capital or a capitol building.
 State Senator Mariano Vallejo's promises of Vallejo as being an ideal capital city failed to materialize.
 For one miserable week in early 1852, the California State Legislature met in the township, quickly discovering the lack of facilities, supplies and furniture.
 With the suggestion of Bigler and support from city government leaders, the Legislature would temporarily relocate to his adopted city of Sacramento, while Vallejo would remain the permanent capital.
 However, after flooding problems in Sacramento, and dire weather conditions in Vallejo, the Legislature and Bigler agreed to relocate the capital to nearby Benicia.
 Conditions in Benicia also proved poor for state bureaucrats.
 Sacramento offered its services again as a capital, and on February 25, 1854, Governor Bigler signed a law making Sacramento the capital of California.
 With the exception of a temporary move to San Francisco in 1862 while Sacramento was again flooded, the capital has stayed there since.

 Bigler's popularity peaked around 1854 to 1855.
 For the 1855 general election, the Democratic Party renominated Bigler in his bid to gain a third term of office.
 However, his monopoly on anti-immigrant sentiment began to lose ground.
 Growing economic troubles due to the slow collapse of gold mining in the Sierras and other gold discoveries in Australia, as well as failures to solve growing state financial debt led to popular discontent with infrastructure and fiscal management within his administration.
 Bigler's administration had attained a general perception of fiscal extravagance among the public.
 Bigler urged adoption of measures to secure for San Francisco the benefits of the whale trade of the Pacific.
 The anti-immigrant and Nativist American Know-Nothing Party, led by its nominee, former Whig J. Neely Johnson, defeated Bigler by a moderate margin during the 1855 election.
-Bigler is the first California governor to be defeated through a general election.
+Bigler was the first California governor to be defeated in a general election.